 - Certain geographical areas or trouble spots are high risk, such as poor or run down council estates or high crime level areas.

-- Dealing with certain high risk individuals, such as potentially violent or aggressive members of the public, drug users or dealers, or mentally ill individuals.
+- Dealing with certain high risk individuals, such as potentially violent or aggressive members of the public, drug users or dealers.

 - Dealing with extremely frustrated and disappointed customers (e.g. customers extremely unhappy with the service your or your partner organisation has provided)

 - Evicting people from their home.

 - Dealing with individuals expressing extreme religious or political views.